 Free Trade Agreement (FTA) describes a trade bloc region that a number of countries agree to sign together to foster their economic development.
 These agreements represent a form of unity between two or more countries to reduce or eliminate trade barriers such as tariffs and import quotas to facilitate trade of goods and services with each other.
-The documents that identifies the definitions and descriptions of services, goods and trademarks such as goods and services manual.
+The documents that identifies the definitions and descriptions of services, goods and trademarks such as.
 Around the world there are different types of FTAs that has been signed by countries to establish economic cooperation’s, this agreements has been signed between developed countries, developing countries or between developing and developed countries.
 This paper analyses the impact of these FTAs on the economic development of the developing countries.

 The Rapid Evidence Assessment (REA) examines the impact of FTAs between the developing and developed countries on the growth of economy in the third world countries.
 Through the review of literature on FTAs, REA gives particular focus on the impact of the fully or partially implemented agreements.
 The evidence given in this analysis is examined to ascertain how the developing countries may benefit or incur losses from new FTAs.

 In the analysis REA discovered that certain aspects of FTAs have been extensively assessed while others have been largely ignored.
 The analysis is based on a thorough quality assessment of forty-five FTAs encompassing majority of the Organizations for Economic Cooperation and Development states and thirty-five regions and countries.
 These agreements facilitate the undertaking of economic activities without the barriers to policies and market entry.
 Free trade has resulted in numerous benefits to several countries particularly the developing countries.
 These benefits include free movement of capital and labour, expanded markets, political relations in form of integrations, access to technologies, and improvement in infrastructure.